a-barletta/a-barletta.github.io/_posts/2025-01-15-Freshly-Grated-Cheese-Only.md

 <p align="center">
       <img src="https://github.com/a-barletta/a-barletta.github.io/blob/main/images/Cheese%20Ingredients.jpg?raw=true"
   		 width="100%"/>
-<p align="left">Here is an image of the ingredients in Great Value brand grated cheese from my refridgerator.
+<p align="left">Here is an image of the ingredients in Great Value brand grated cheese from my refrigerator.
 As you can see, it doesn’t contain any sulfates, but always check if you’re worried about it, because it may vary for different types and brands of cheese.</p>
 </p>

 <br/>